Jvzqz13/movie-fullstack/frontend/README.md

   // This runs on mount *and also* if either a or b have changed since the last render }, [a, b]);

+using null inside useState init in null
+--> movies && movies.map

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).